Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 ### User interface with streaming output, which consumes data from the server

-Open http://localhost:3000 in your browser (alternatively, open public/index.html from the local folder) and click the "Send" button.
+Open http://localhost:3000 in your browser.

+Alternatively, you can open public/index.html from the local folder and click the **Send** button.

 ### Browser console client with streaming output, which consumes data from the server

 Execute browser-client.js in the browser's console.

-# How to test keyless authentication for Azure OpenAI on an express server
+# How to test keyless authentication for Azure OpenAI on this express server

 To test keyless (Entra ID) authentication locally, follow these steps: